-The District has set aside money to fund large construction projects such as roof replacement, HVAC replacement, parking lot repairs, and to make bond payments.
-Money will be contributed to this fund from other funds of the District as needed to provide sufficient funds for future projects.
+The District has set aside money to fund large construction projects in the future such as roof replacement, HVAC replacement, parking lot repairs, and to make bond payments.
+Money is contributed to this fund from other funds of the District as needed to provide sufficient funds for future projects.